-The final SEC rule has been delayed for months.
+A final rule from the SEC has been delayed for months.
 The delay is reportedly due to concerns that the proposal was too aggressive in its approach requiring disclosures of indirect Scope 3 emissions in a company's "value chain."
 Litigation against the SEC has also been widely reported as highly probable whenever the Commission releases a final rule.
-When-or even if- companies must comply with any SEC climate reporting rule thus remains unclear.
+When-or even if- companies must comply with any SEC climate reporting rule thus remains shrouded in uncertainty.